kylebutts/did2s_stata/README.md

 # did2s

 <!-- badges: start -->

 <!-- badges: end -->

 The goal of did2s is to estimate TWFE models without running into the problem caused by staggered treatment adoption.
 For details on the methodology, view this [vignette](http://kylebutts.com/did2s/articles/Two-Stage-Difference-in-Differences.html)

+> [!WARNING]
+>
+> Due to the way Stata handles the `predict` command, users of this
+> package should be careful when they have always-treated units in their
+> data or if all units end up treated before the end of the panel.
+If
+> any value of `i.unit` or `i.year` are not estimated, then predict will
+> estimate them as 0s which can predict very weird results.

 ## Installation